 have suffered bullying or have been a bully

 What is Filial Play Coaching?

-This is an attachment based programme where I work directly with parents/carers offering a unique opportunity for the them and their child to reconnect and strengthen their relationship through play.
+This is an attachment based programme where I work together with parents/carers offering a unique opportunity for the them and their child to reconnect and strengthen their relationship through play.
 This empowering programme enables the parent/carer and their child to grow together, have fun together and share positive and memorable moments together that will help a parent to feel good about playing with their child.

 What does Filial Play Coaching involve?

 Filial play work helps parents/carers and their child to reconnect, to communicate more effectively with one another and to reduce behavioural problems at home.